yanan926/WanderHub/README.md

 Install Dependencies:

-Navigate to the frontend directory (/frontend) and run: npm i
+Navigate to the frontend directory (/frontend) and run:
+- npm i
-Run Development Server:
+- Run Development Server:

-Start the Vite development server with: npm run dev
+- Start the Vite development server with:
+- npm run dev
-Backend (Express, MongoDB)
+- Backend (Express, MongoDB)
-Clone the Backend Repository:
+- Clone the Backend Repository

 Clone the backend repository from WanderHubServer.
 Install Backend Dependencies: